kaleb/kaleb.github.com/comp/internet/services/google/_posts/2011-07-14-hangout-hackathon.md

 by jQuery all throughout.
 This seemed like an odd finding for a couple reasons.
 The first strange thing about this choice of JavaScript library, is that I have not seen its usage in any other Google product.
-The second oddity is that none of the JavaScript was not compiled with [Google Closure][8].
-Is Google getting real JavaScript web developer so work on these new projects and shying away from the Java Google Web Toolkit programmers from previous products?
-I don't mean to sound harsh by saying that, but I think that JavaScript needs a little more respect than the <abbr title="Google Web Toolkit">GWT</abbr> project gives it.
+The second oddity is that none of the JavaScript was optimized nor minimized with the [Google Closure][8] compiler.
+Is Google getting _real_ JavaScript web developers to work on these new projects and beginning to shy away from the Java and Google Web Toolkit programmers from their previous products (like Wave)?
+I didn't mean to sound harsh there, but I think that JavaScript needs a little more respect than the <abbr title="Google Web Toolkit">GWT</abbr> project gives it.

 All and all, for the brief time that I was participating in the hackathon, I was enjoying myself immensely.
-I would love to do one again, but before I do, I need to tune my desktop and switch to Comcast.
+I would love to do one again, but before I do, I need to tune my desktop and switch to a faster
+<abbr title="Internet Service Provider">ISP</abbr>.

 [1]: http://youtu.be/Tku1vJeuzH4 (Google Plus Hangouts)
 [2]: https://plus.google.com/116805285176805120365/posts/SH653h7fjYP (Circle Pong Google+ Hangout Chrome Extension Announcement)